Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Conclusion

 \acknowledgements

-This work is based on experiments performed at the Swiss neutron Source SINQ and Muon Source S$\mu$S, Paul Scherrer Institute, Villigen, Switzerland.
-We also thank ILL, France for providing neutron beam time.
+This work is based on experiments performed at the Swiss Neutron Source SINQ and Muon Source S$\mu$S, Paul Scherrer Institute, Villigen, Switzerland.
+We also thank the Insitute Laue-Langevin (ILL), France for providing neutron beam time.
 We acknowledge DESY (Hamburg, Germany), a member of the Helmholtz Association HGF, for the provision of experimental facilities.
 Parts of this research were carried out at beamline BW5 at DORIS.
-Here, we searched for field-induced charge order using X-ray diffraction, following the procedure of Ref.~\cite{Christensen2014}, but no signal was found.
 We would like to thank Dr. Tatsuo Goko (PSI) for assistance during the $\mu$SR experiment and Prof. Dr. Kazimierz Conder (PSI) for performing TGA measurements.

-The work has been supported by the Danish Foundation for Independent Research, by the Danish Agency for Science and Innovation through DANSCATT, and SHD by NordForsk through NNSP, project number 87865.
+The work has been supported by the Danish Foundation for Independent Research, by the Danish Agency for Science and Innovation through DANSCATT.
+SHD has been funded by NordForsk through NNSP, project 87865 and by the Carlsberg Foundation.
 HJ was funded by the EU Horizon 2020 program under the Marie Sklodowska-Curie grant agreement No 701647 and the Carlsberg Foundation.
 BOW was supported for sample production and data interpretation by the U.S. DOE-BES under Contract No. DE-FG02-00ER45801.